Discover Bengal · Unfolded

 Liberation War 1971

-Follow the road to Bangladesh’s Liberation War through March 1971, Mujibnagar, battlefield fronts, mass violence, surrender, and memory.
+Follow the road to Bangladesh’s Liberation War through March 1971, the declaration and proclamation of independence, Mujibnagar, battlefield fronts, mass violence, surrender, memory, and later justice debates.

 Open path→